Faraja17/wordle-in-python/README.md

 At the end of our session, we discussed possible improvements, and later, I thought of additonal improvements that I would like to make.
 I'll document these improvements within this ReadMe and in my commits here.

 Goals for improvement:
-    - fix guess count to start at 1 rather than at 0
+&#x2611; fix guess count to start at 1 rather than at 0 &#x2611; input validation - play again option - refactor with an object-oriented approach
-    - input validation
-    - play again option

 ## Table of contents